davidde/notes/BASH.md

 ---------------------------------------------------------------------------------------------------------------------

 * su - david
-Switch to another user (**s** witch **u** ser).
+Switch to the user 'david' (su = **s**witch **u**ser).
 You can also switch to the root user by invoking the command with no parameter.
 Unlike `sudo`, `su` asks you for the password of the user you switch to.
 Note `su -` here:
 `su -` invokes a login shell after switching the user, which resets most environment variables, providing a clean base.
 `su` just switches the user, providing a normal shell with an environment nearly the same as with the old user.
+This means it's generally safest to use `su -`.

 * sudo 'command'
 `sudo` is meant to run a single command with root privileges.